 It was originally rumoured for mid-November, and then OnePlus went ahead and announced a big reveal event for the date.
 If you'll recall, the OnePlus 3T was released on 15 November last year, and it too followed the June release of the original OnePlus 3.
 Looks like this is the new OnePlus routine.

-OnePlus 5 owners might be frustrated at the prospect of a speedy replacement, but it's happening whether you like it or not!
-We'll see what OnePlus is cooking up on the 16th.
+OnePlus 5 owners might be frustrated at the prospect of a speedy replacement, but given last year's schedule, this seems spot-on.

 How much will the OnePlus 5T cost?

 The OnePlus 5 debuted with the company's highest price point to date, ₹37,999 - still modest compared to other flagships, but certainly a step up from previous models.
 Given that, we worried that the OnePlus 5T might bump up to ₹40,000 or higher.

 But according to TechRadar, that won't be the case.
 They report seeing some confidential documentation from O2 that claims the enhanced OnePlus 5T will start at the very same ₹32,999 price point for the 64GB storage + 6GB RAM model, and ₹37,999 for the bulked-up 128GB storage + 128GB storage.
 If true, it'll essentially just replace its predecessor with a better version at the same price.

 If TechRadar's reporting pans out, this is essentially the dream scenario: OnePlus will issue a refreshed, slightly upgraded phone without tacking anything extra onto the price.
 That's what we hoped for once the 5T rumours started flaring up, and we think it's the way to go.